What To Do With Your License Plates

 - Use DMV's Online Plate Surrender to report the surrender of your plates.
 You will not be eligible for a refund on the cost of registration fees for this vehicle.

 - Drop off your plates at a customer service center.
 No appointment is necessary.
 You may be eligible for a refund on the cost of registration fees for this vehicle.

-If your registration has a full six months or more remaining before it expires, you may qualify for a partial refund.
-Simply complete an Application for Vehicle Registration Refund form (form FMS-210) and return it to DMV.
+If your registration expires in six months or later and you have surrendered your plates at DMV, you may qualify for a partial refund.* Complete an Application for Vehicle Registration (FMS-210) and return it to DMV.
 Refunds generally take 30 days to process.

 Partial refunds do not include all fees paid at the time of registration.
 Fees not refunded are Highway Use fees, one-time plate reservation fees, Virginia Road Tax for heavy trucks and any late fees.